-PROSPECTUS SUMMARY
+SUMMARY

 The summary highlights information contained elsewhere in this prospectus supplement and the accompanying prospectus.
-It does not contain all of the information that you should consider before investing in the notes.
-You should read the entire prospectus supplement and the accompanying prospectus carefully, including the historical financial statements and notes to those financial statements included in this prospectus supplement.
-Please read "Risk factors" on page S-14 of this prospectus supplement and on page 4 of the accompanying prospectus for more information about important factors that you should consider before buying the notes.
-In this prospectus supplement, the terms "Valero Logistics" and "we," "us," "our" and similar terms mean Valero Logistics Operations, L.P.
+It does not contain all of the information that you should consider before making an investment decision.
+You should read carefully the entire prospectus supplement, the accompanying prospectus, the documents incorporated by reference and the other documents to which we refer.
+Please read "Risk Factors" beginning on page S-11 of this prospectus supplement and beginning on page 4 of the accompanying prospectus for more information about important risks that you should consider before buying our common units.
+In this prospectus supplement, unless the context otherwise indicates, the terms "Valero L.P." and "we," "us," "our" and similar terms mean Valero L.P., together with our operating subsidiary, Valero Logistics Operations, L.P.

-VALERO LOGISTICS OPERATIONS, L.P.
+VALERO L.P.

-We are a Delaware limited partnership formed in 1999 and a 100%-owned direct and indirect subsidiary of Valero L.P., a publicly traded Delaware limited partnership.
-Our operations are controlled and managed by our general partner, a wholly owned subsidiary of Valero L.P.
-Valero L.P. is controlled and managed by its general partner, an indirect wholly owned subsidiary of Valero Energy Corporation, a publicly traded Delaware corporation.
-We own and operate most of the crude oil and refined product pipeline, terminalling and storage assets located in Texas, Oklahoma, New Mexico and Colorado that support Valero Energy's McKee, Three Rivers and Ardmore refineries.
-We transport crude oil to these refineries and transport refined products from these refineries to our terminals for further distribution to Valero Energy's company-operated convenience stores or wholesale customers located in Texas, Oklahoma, Colorado, New Mexico and Arizona.
-Our pipeline, terminalling and storage assets consist of:
+We are a publicly traded Delaware limited partnership that owns crude oil and refined products pipeline, terminalling and storage assets in Texas, Oklahoma, New Mexico, Colorado and California.
+Our assets support seven of Valero Energy Corporation's refineries, including the McKee, Three Rivers, Texas City, Corpus Christi East and Corpus Christi West refineries located in Texas, the Ardmore refinery located in Oklahoma and the Benicia refinery located in California.

-- approximately 782 miles of crude oil pipelines, including approximately 31 miles jointly owned with third parties, and five major crude oil storage facilities with a total storage capacity of approximately 3.3 million barrels; and
+Our network includes:

-- approximately 2,870 miles of refined product pipelines, including approximately 1,996 miles jointly owned with third parties, and eleven refined product terminals, one of which is jointly owned, with a total storage capacity of approximately 2.8 million barrels.
+- approximately 783 miles of crude oil pipelines, including approximately 31 miles jointly owned with third parties, and five major associated crude oil storage facilities with a total storage capacity of approximately 3.3 million barrels; - approximately 3,314 miles of refined product pipelines, including approximately 1,996 miles jointly owned with third parties, and 18 refined product terminals (including two asphalt terminals and one idle terminal), one of which is jointly owned, with a total storage capacity of approximately 3.9 million barrels; - 58 crude oil and intermediate feedstock storage tanks located at Valero Energy's Corpus Christi West, Texas City and Benicia refineries, with a total storage capacity of 11.0 million barrels; and - a 25-mile crude hydrogen pipeline connected to Valero Energy's Texas City refinery.

-We generate revenues by charging tariffs for transporting crude oil and refined products through our pipelines and by charging a fee for use of our terminals.
-We do not own any of the crude oil or refined products transported through our pipelines, and we do not engage in the trading of crude oil or refined products.
-As a result, we are not directly exposed to any risks associated with fluctuating commodities prices, although these risks indirectly influence our activities and results of operations.
+We generate revenues by charging tariffs for transporting crude oil and refined products through our pipelines and by charging a fee for use of our refined product terminals and the services provided by our crude oil storage tanks.
+We do not own any of the crude oil or refined products transported through our pipelines or stored in our terminals or storage tanks, and we do not engage in the trading of crude oil or refined products.
+As a result, we are not directly exposed to any risks associated with fluctuating commodity prices, although these risks indirectly influence our activities and results of operations.